Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 Are any sectors experiencing significant M&A activity?

-The sectors experiencing significant M&A activity in Canada are:
+The industry groups experiencing significant M&A activity in terms of the number of deals in Canada are:

 - real estate;